Accounting Ph.D. Program

 Richard Cazier

-The information content of frms’ narrative disclosures; the relation between disclosure and litigation risk; how the fnancial press infuences market participants.
+The information content of firms’ narrative disclosures; the relation between disclosure and litigation risk; how the financial press influences market participants.

 Jared Eutsler